Mazatlan could sign Messi and Ronaldo, claims president

 What is Mazatlan?

-The club is based in the northwestern state of Sinaloa in Mexico.
+The club is based in the northwestern state of Sinaloa in Mexico and is owned by Salinas, one of the richest people in Mexico with a net worth of over $13 billion (£9.37b)/.

-Mazatlan was only founded in 2020 after Monarcas Morelia relocaand made its Liga MX debut last season and finished 14th in the table in the Apertura campaign.
+Mazatlan was only founded in 2020 after Monarcas Morelia relocated, making its Liga MX debut last season and finishing14th in the table in the Apertura campaign.

 The team then came in 13th in the 2021 Clausura.